clintonmead/clintonmead.github.io/index.md

 I've worked in a variety of programming lanauges, particularly Haskell, C# and Scala.

-I also have some experience using C++, TypeScript, Java, Python, Perl and Groovy.
+I also have some experience using C++, TypeScript, Java, Python, Perl and Groovy, and an interest in working with Rust.

-Throughout most of my career I've done a lot of SQL, mainly focusing on relational databases (Postgres and Oracle) but I have had some interaction with BigQuery also.
+Also throughout most of my career I've done a lot of SQL, mainly focusing on relational databases (Postgres and Oracle) but I have had some interaction with BigQuery also.

-I also have an interest in working with Rust.

 Outside of programming languages, I have used Nix extensively to manage a build system, and have used Terraform a bit to manage Google infrastructure.

-Below you will see what is roughly an ordinary resume, but in addition [here you can read some thoughts](https://clintonmead.github.io/philosophy.html) on my approach to designing software.
-Whilst I don't think my approach is unique I don't think it's the norm either so it's probably worthwhile reading this to get a better idea of whether or not I'd fit into your team and culture.

 If you think I'd be valuable to your organisation feel free to send me an email at [clintonmead@gmail.com](mailto:clintonmead@gmail.com) or drop me a message on [LinkedIn](https://www.linkedin.com/in/clintonmead/).